 Anderson keeps our attention with unique twists and compelling explanations for some of this classic's most iconic characters.
 Captain Hook isn't so much a villain as a sad, tired old man who was unable to slow time.
 Angry at the world, he turns his rage to the only outlet he knows: Peter Pan.
 Meanwhile, Smee isn't the bumbling, yet lovable first mate we know him to be.
 Each character was complex and entirely human in ways that truly astounded me.

 “Sometimes I think that maybe we are just stories.
 Like we may as well just be words on a page, because we're only what we've done and what we are going to do.”

 A lot of what I get from Tiger Lily is the idea that there is a definite grey area when it comes to "good" and "bad".
 Everyone is a set of circumstances.
 The point is that anyone is capable of anything, but we so badly want to believe that the bad things in our life aren't our fault and the good things are, and we want to believe that it’s the other way around when it comes to other people.

 The story is told from the POV of Tinkerbell, which I found to be interesting, if not entirely successful.
 While this style of writing gives us a wider scope into the world of Neverland, I feel like we lose so much more of Tiger Lily's thoughts and feelings than if the story had been told from her perspective.

 Honestly, this was not what I expected to read when I picked up Tiger Lily, but I'm not disappointed.
 Not in the least.
-Jodi Lynn Anderson has managed to take one of my favorite fairytales and flip it on its head, and the story that she has created still has me reeling, even to this day.
+Jodi Lynn Anderson has managed to take one of my favorite fairytales and flip it on its head, and the story that she has created is something I won't likely forget.